Talal1Moh/AI-object-detection-smart-glasses/raspberry_pi/README.md

 - OpenCV
 - TensorFlow Lite

-This project is made as a part of the Middle East Future Disruptors competition by Software AG.
+This project is made as a part of the Middle East Future Disruptors competition by Software AG